gcybis/Uclust/README.md

-# Uclust: Clustering and Classification Inference for HDLSS Data with U-Statistics
+# Uclust: Clustering and Classification Inference with U-Statistics

 ## Package may be downloaded on CRAN